mhayad11/infosec/AD_nutshell.md

 psexec user@computer_ip -H `NTLMv1_hash`

 ### reproduce
-one u get a pwned sign so that user have login access to that computer
+once u get a pwned sign so that user have login access to that computer
 [logo]: img/hashed.png
 ![alt text](img/hashed.png "hash")
 after that we can use tools like psexec to get an interactive shell